SmartBoy84/rpi-email/README.md

 Sidenotes:
 Ensure that you update your ip on cloudflare whenever it changes
 It's obvious but in case you didn't now, you won't receive any emails if the pi is offline - there isn't some offshort reservoir that keeps your emails until you turn the pi back on! ;=)
+You need to regularly refresh your lets-encrypt certificates with the same command you used to create them (expiry is 90 dates I think - crontab?)

 Bye.